 Should Governments Legalize and Tax Marijuana?
 The war on drugs is an expensive battle, as a great deal of resources go into catching those who buy or sell illegal drugs on the black market, prosecuting them in court, and housing them in jail.
 These costs seem particularly exorbitant when dealing with the drug marijuana, as it is widely used, and is likely no more harmful than currently legal drugs such as tobacco and alcohol.
 There's another cost to the war on drugs, however, which is the revenue lost by governments who cannot collect taxes on illegal drugs.
-In a recent study for the Fraser Institute, Economist Stephen T. Marijuana Legalization and the Revenue From Marijuana Sales The study estimates that the average price of 0.5 grams (a unit) of marijuana sold for $8.60 on the street, while its cost of production was only $1.70.
+Marijuana Legalization and the Revenue From Marijuana Sales The study estimates that the average price of 0.5 grams (a unit) of marijuana sold for $8.60 on the street, while its cost of production was only $1.70.
 Legalized Marijuana Profits to the Government Stephen T. Marijuana Supply and Demand One interesting thing to note from such a scheme is that the street price of marijuana stays exactly the same, so the quantity demanded should remain the same as the price is unchanged.